Hundreds of Honduran migrants set out for US amid pandemic

-CORINTO, Honduras (AP) — The first of hundreds of Honduran migrants hoping to reach the United States arrived at the Guatemala border on foot Thursday morning, testing the newly reopened frontier that had been shut by the coronavirus pandemic.
+GUALÁN, Guatemala (AP) — About 2,000 Honduran migrants hoping to reach the United States entered Guatemala on foot Thursday morning, testing the newly reopened frontier that had been shut by the coronavirus pandemic.

-Edwin Omar Molino, a 17-year-old from Cortes, said he was leaving Honduras because he couldn’t find work.
-He blamed President Juan Orlando Hernández for running the country into the ground.
+Guatemala’s president quickly vowed to detain them and return them to Honduras, saying the migrants represented a threat to the health of Guatemalans amid efforts to contain the pandemic.

-“Even when you want to find a job, there aren’t any.
-That’s why we leave our country,” Molino said.
+“The order has been given to detain all those who entered illegally, and return them to the border of their country,” President Alejandro Giammattei said in a broadcast address to the nation.
+“We will not allow any foreigner who has used illegal means to enter the country, to think that they have the right to come and infect us and put us at serious risk.”

 Central American migrants began traveling in large groups in recent years, seeking safety in numbers and in some cases avoiding the cost of smugglers.
 Calls for a new migrant caravan to leave Oct.
 1 had circulated for weeks on social media.